 In fact, studies have shown that 63% of people with degrees in STEAM-related work get paid more than people with any other type of bachelor’s degree.
 And for women in particular, the fact that there is somewhat less of a gender gap when it comes to pay can be an even bigger draw.

 “Financially, it’s very rewarding,” says Katherine.
 “There are so many opportunities within these fields and at my company in particular, I know we are always pushing for diversity and inclusion.”

 How Have Things Changed for Women in STEM-related Careers?

 In the two decades that Katherine has been involved in the world of IT and sciences, she’s seen a big shift in the way women are perceived in the workforce.

 Years ago, she explains, women may not have had as much of a voice simply because they were outnumbered.
 Growing in this environment has been challenging for many women, she adds.
 However, as more women have become involved, boundaries are being pushed and positive changes are taking place.

 “The balance creates a much more dynamic environment,” she says.
 Today, Katherine adds, it’s more common for peers and coworkers to view anyone on her IT team as someone simply doing a job — not as a man or a woman performing a certain role.

-Moving into a leadership position is a big reason Katherine decided to pursue her Master of Science in Technology Management at Global Campus.
+Moving into a leadership position is a big reason Katherine decided to pursue her Master's degree in Technology Management at the University Of Arizona Global Campus.
 Even with the increased push in getting women interested in STEAM-related fields, Katherine notes that the demographics of some of her classes at UAGC reflect the same diversity (or lack thereof) that one sees in the world of IT.